tonioloewald/bindinator.js/docs/angular.md

 ## Verbosity

-The Angular tutorial doesn't actually do anything, and yet takes more code and explanation than the React *To Do* tutorial (which at least does something).
+The first, long Angular tutorial doesn't actually do anything, and yet takes more code and explanation than the React *To Do* tutorial (which at least does something).

 ## To Be Continued…